devworlds/InboxSC/README.md

 funcionalidades:

-- Ler variavel de storage.
+- Ler a mensagem.
-- Alterar a varivavel de storage.
+- Alterar a mensagem.